MicrosoftDocs/visualstudio-docs/mac/comments.md

  ![multi-level comments](media/source-editor-image8.png)

 Comments are also useful for documenting code for future developers that may interact with it.
-These are usually done in the form of multi-line comments, which is added in the following way in each language:
+These are usually done in the form of multi-line comments, which are added in the following way in each language:

 **C#**